FAQ – CO2 emission regulations for light delivery and light articulated vehicles (collectively referred to as light commercial vehicles)

 Link:

-For each vehicle, the manufacturer or importer has to pay the federal government 104 Swiss francs for each gram of CO2 per kilometre that exceeds the target level by 0.1 grams (provisional penalty).
-Penalties are re-specified for each year, taking the amounts applicable in the European Union and the exchange rate (Article 13, Federal CO2 Act).
+Importers and manufacturers must pay CHF 95 to the federal government for each gram of CO2 per kilometre above the target value, starting from 0.1 grams in excess of the target value.
+The amounts are recalculated each year, taking into account the amounts applied in the European Union and the exchange rate (Art.
+13 CO2 Act).

-What is the date on which the penalty calculation is applicable?
+Which date is taken to calculate penalties?
 What is the reference year?

-It is the date of registration that is applicable for the penalty calculation.
-If a vehicle is registered for the first time in Switzerland between 1 January and 31 December of a year (reference year), it is taken into account for the calculation for that specific year.
+The date of registration applies when penalties are calculated.
+If a vehicle is registered in Switzerland for the first time between 1 January and 31 December of a given year (reference year), any penalties that apply must be paid for that year.

 Small importers

-There is no direct bonus, but large-scale importers can offset vehicles with CO2 emission levels above the specified fleet target against those with CO2 emission levels below the target.
+There is no direct bonus as such.
+Large importers can offset LCVs with carbon emissions above the fleet-specific target value against those with carbon emissions below this value.

-If small importers join forces to form an emissions pool, they can benefit from the same offsetting options as large-scale importers.
+If a number of small importers join together to form an emissions pool, they have the same offsetting benefits as large importers.

-Private and small importers have the option of obtaining a bonus for an efficient vehicle by assigning such a vehicle to a large-scale importer.
+Private and small importers may receive a bonus for an efficient vehicle by assigning it to a large importer.

-What does assigning an imported light commercial vehicle entail?
-How can a vehicle be assigned?
+What is 'assignment of an imported LCV'?
+How can a vehicle be assigned to another importer?

 Link: